-After our visual assessment, we evaluated the number of remaining calls per bird at each site, and the number of birds at each site.
 Birds with less than 3 calls and sites with less than 3 birds were removed from the dataset.
 We adjusted the start and end times of the remaining calls using the seltailor function from the warbleR package in R (Araya-Salas & Smith-Vidaurre, 2017) (code provided in electronic supplement).
 Each call was then categorized based on its acoustic structure; calls with noticeably different acoustic structures were categorized as a distinct call variant and named arbitrarily.
 This method is subjective but has proven to be useful as a tool to assess the overall degree of difference between variants, as described by Wright and colleagues in their previous studies on yellow-naped amazons (Wright, 1996; Wright et al., 2008).

 2.5 Statistical analyses